 Who Can Make a Startup

-A startup will also cease to be a startup when it’s been acquired by a bigger company, however, many founders would also disagree on this statement.
+A bigger company acquiring a startup will also cause it to cease being a startup; however, many founders would also disagree with this statement.
 That’s because when its acquired, it becomes part of it, but regardless, it will still remain as a startup company.

 When a startup finally reaches maturation period or passed the revenue quota needed, then it becomes a startup graduate.
-A company that generates more than $20 million and has more than a hundred employees should be regarded as a startup graduate.
+A company that generates more than $20 million and has more than a hundred employees should regard itself as a startup graduate.